 6. Click Save Question to save and exit.
 Alternatively, click Save & Add another to save this question and proceed to create another one.

 The Questions you create are stored in the HackerRank Library under the “My company questions” section.
-The Question type and the associated tags are indicated below every Question title as shown below.
+The Question type, assigned score, recommended time and the associated tags are indicated below every Question title as shown below.

 While in the Library, you can proceed to create more questions or add Questions to your Tests.